Heparan sulfate/heparin (HS-GAG) metabolism

 Click the image above or here to open this pathway in the Pathway Browser

-The acronym HS-GAG is used to describe both heparin and heparan sulfate.
-HS-GAG is a member of the glycosaminoglycan family and consists of a variably sulfated repeating disaccharide unit, the most common one (50% of the total) being glucuronic acid (GlcA) linked to N-acetylglucosamine (GlcNAc).
-GlcA can be epimerized to iduronic acid.
+Proteins carrying a heparan sulfate (HS) chain are called heparan sulfate proteoglycans (HSPG).
+Free HS is usually stored within the secretory granules of mast cells or cleaved from HSPGs on degradation.
+HS is a member of the glycosaminoglycan (GAG) family and consists of the variably sulfated repeating disaccharide units heparan (Ido-GlcNAc) or heparosan (GlcA-GlcNAc).
 Higher degrees of sulfation and iduronic acid content in the polysaccharide chain confers the name heparin rather than heparan sulfate to the chain.
-HS-GAG, like the majority of GAGs in the body, are linked to core proteins, forming proteoglycans (mucopolysaccharides).
-Two or three HS-GAG chains attach to a core protein on the cell surface or in the extracellular matrix (Sasisekharan & Venkataraman 2000).
-HS-GAG bound to a core protein can regulate many biological processes such as angiogenesis, blood coagulation and tumour metastasis (Stringer & Gallagher 1997, Tumova et al. 2000).
-Degradation of HS-GAG is required to maintain a natural turnover of GAGs.
+Two or three HS chains attach to a core protein on the cell surface or in the extracellular matrix (Sasisekharan & Venkataraman 2000).
+HS bound to a core protein can regulate many biological processes such as angiogenesis, blood coagulation and tumour metastasis (Stringer & Gallagher 1997, Tumova et al. 2000).
+Degradation of HS is required to maintain a natural turnover of GAGs.
 Defects in the degradative enzymes result in lysosomal storage diseases, where GAGs build up rather than being broken down and having pathological effects (Ballabio & Gieselmann 2009).

 Literature References